dmatt/raycast-scripts/README.md

 3. Click on the "+" button to add a new script command.
 4. Select "Add Script Directory" and choose the cloned repository folder.
 5. The scripts should now be available for use within Raycast.
+6. There are various settings in each script that are configured for the author's environment.
+You may need to adjust these settings to work in your environment.

 For more information on how to use or contribute to this repository, please refer to the official Raycast documentation: [https://github.com/raycast/script-commands](https://github.com/raycast/script-commands).